Package 'gfwr'

 ## End(Not run)

-Base function to get events stats from API and convert response to data frame
+Get events stats from API and convert response to tibble

 Description

-Base function to get events stats from API and convert response to data frame
+Get events stats from API and convert response to tibble

 Usage